 \begin{definition}[higher local field] For $d\geq 0$, a \emph{$d$-local field} is a field $K$ equipped with a sequence of fields $K=k_d,\dots,k_0$ where $k_0$ is perfect and for all $i>0$, $k_i$ is a Henselian discrete valuation field with residue field $k_{i-1}$, and $k_i$ is also complete whenever $\characteristic k_i>0$.
 The field $k_i$ is referred to as the \emph{$i$-local residue field of $K$}.
 We say $K$ has \emph{totally equal characteristic $p$} if $\characteristic k_d=\characteristic k_0=p$, or \emph{mixed characteristic $(0,p)$ at level $s$} for $1\leq s\leq d$ if $\characteristic k_d=\characteristic k_s=0$ and $\characteristic k_{s-1}=p>0$. \end{definition}

-If $K$ is Henselian discrete valuation and $L/K$ is finite then the absolute value of $K$ extends in a unique way to $L$.
-Thus if $L=l_d$ is a finite extension of a $d$-local field $K=k_d$, then by induction on $d$ one can show that $l_d$ is again $d$-local, and one can take its $i$-local residue field $l_i$ to be a finite extension of $k_i$ for all $0\leq i\leq d$.
-There exist\footnote{This is true more generally if $K=k_d,\dots,k_0$ is such that $k_i$ is Henselian discrete valuation with residue field $k_{i-1}$ and $\hat k_i/k_i$ is separable for each $i>0$, or equivalently $\O_{k_i}$ is excellent : see \cite{Serre1961} (\S I.4, Prop.
-10} integers $e_1,\dots,e_d\geq 1$ such that the valuation $v_{l_i}$ restricts to $e_iv_{k_i}$ on $k_i$, called the ramification indices of $L/K$, which satisfy $e_d\cdots e_1[l_0:k_0]= [L:K]$.
+If $K$ is a Henselian discrete valuation field and $L/K$ a finite extension, then the absolute value of $K$ extends uniquely to $L$.
+Thus if $L=l_d$ is a finite extension of a $d$-local field $K=k_d$, then by induction on $d$ one sees that $l_d$ is again $d$-local, and its $i$-local residue field $l_i$ is a finite extension of $k_i$ for all $0\leq i\leq d$.
+There exist integers $e_1,\dots,e_d\geq 1$ such that the valuation $v_{l_i}$ restricts to $e_iv_{k_i}$ on $k_i$, called the ramification indices of $L/K$, which satisfy\footnote{This is true more generally if $K=k_d,\dots,k_0$ is such that $k_i$ is a Henselian discrete valuation field with residue field $k_{i-1}$ and $\hat k_i/k_i$ is separable for each $i>0$, or equivalently $\O_{k_i}$ is excellent : see \cite[Prop.
+10 of Sec.
+1.4]{SerreLC}.} $e_d\cdots e_1[l_0:k_0]= [L:K]$.
 We say $L/K$ is \emph{totally unramified} if each $l_i/k_i$ is separable and $e_1=\dots=e_d=1$.
 The union of all totally unramified finite extensions of $K$ in a fixed separable closure is called the \emph{maximal totally unramified extension} of $K$, and written $K^\tur$.